Dan0sz/host-webfonts-locally/readme.txt

 == Description ==

+> How could using fonts via Google's service possibly run afoul of GDPR?
+The fact of the matter is that, when a font is requested by the user's browser, their IP is logged by Google and used for analytics.
+> — Lifehacker

-Leverage Browser Cache and Minimize DNS requests with OMGF (Optimize My Google Fonts, formerly known as CAOS for Webfonts).
+Leverage Browser Cache, Minimize DNS requests and serve your Google Fonts in a 100% GDPR compliant way with OMGF!

 OMGF is written with performance and user-friendliness in mind.
 It uses the Google Fonts Helper API to automagically download the fonts you want to WordPress' contents folder and generate a stylesheet for it.
 The stylesheet is automatically included to your site's header and 100% compatible with CSS and JS optimizing/minification plugins like Autoptimize or W3 Total Cache.
 OMGF can efficiently remove any requests to external Google Fonts (loaded from fonts.gstatic.com or fonts.googleapies.com).